tc39/proposal-temporal/docs/datetime.md

 - `isoNanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
 - `calendar` (optional `Temporal.Calendar` or plain object): A calendar to project the datetime into.

-**Returns:** a new `Temporal.DateTime` object.
+**Returns:** a new `Temporal.PlainDateTime` object.

 Use this constructor if you have the correct parameters for the datetime already as individual number values in the ISO 8601 calendar.
-Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input, allows inputting dates and times in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.
+Otherwise, `Temporal.PlainDateTime.from()`, which accepts more kinds of input, allows inputting dates and times in different calendar reckonings, and allows controlling the overflow behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
 Together, `isoYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter, and the time parameters must represent a valid time of day.

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
-> This value will cause the constructor will throw, so if you have to interoperate with times that may contain leap seconds, use `Temporal.DateTime.from()` instead.
+> This value will cause the constructor will throw, so if you have to interoperate with times that may contain leap seconds, use `Temporal.PlainDateTime.from()` instead.

 The range of allowed values for this type is exactly enough that calling [`toPlainDateTime()`](./instant.html#toPlainDateTime) on any valid `Temporal.Instant` with any valid `Temporal.TimeZone` will succeed.
 If the parameters passed in to this constructor form a date outside of this range, then this function will throw a `RangeError`.